 developed a highly complex ingest, processing and analysis software system for a new series of GOES satellite and space weather instrument data.
 David and Kelvin were presented the complicated problem of developing software that could process new data in a new format from a new satellite that were coming in at a higher data rate through a new ground system.
 In the face of aggressive schedules and constant resource and integration challenges they successfully delivered an "operational" ready system for post-launch test.
 Their creativity, perseverance, and dedication resulted in successfully capturing the data so that scientists could analyze instrument performance during the 6-month post-launch test period.
 During the post-launch period they continued to work hand-in-hand with the scientists to modify processing algorithms in real time, and their software helped scientists identify and correct anomalies found in the new instruments.
 Their efforts are considered vital to the Space Environment Center mission of providing data to customers ranging from the U.S. Air Force and NASA to commercial airlines and power companies.

 successfully developed an improved system for automated in situ monitoring of carbon cycle greenhouse gases, leading to major improvements in NOAA’s Carbon Atmospheric Observing System.
-The new analyzers, which provide continuous measurements of CO2 and CO, are the core instruments for expanding network of tall tower greenhouse gas observatories sponsored by the Global Monitoring Division at NOAA/ESRL.
+The new analyzers, which provide continuous measurements of CO2 and CO, are the core instruments for expanding network of tall tower greenhouse gas observatories sponsored by the Global Monitoring Laboratory at NOAA/ESRL.
 Jonathan’s new design is more reliable than previous instruments and provides higher precision data, and his modular design allows for quick replacement thus minimizing downtime and data gaps.
 Unlike previous instruments, repairs can now be done in the laboratory which keeps costs lower and improves quality control.
 Jonathan has also initiated improvements to databases that track project spending and inventory, and set up intercomparison experiments to evaluate new equipment as part of the Small Business Innovation Research programs.
 He even oversaw and worked long hours to install ozone monitors for a field program even though it was not among his primary job responsibilities.
 His creativity, dedication, and expertise with the new analyzers will enhance significantly our ability to inform and engage society on the issue of carbon emissions.

 When Allaina Howard arrived at NSIDC as the new professional librarian and archivist, she encountered storerooms containing almost 30 years of scientific materials that completely lacked organization, preservation, access, and defined purpose.
 In a very short time, she brought order to the chaos of an unusable collection through developing a program using free student volunteers and securing funding sources that has now allowed a significant number of these scientific collections to be accessible to researchers.
 Most notably, she has expanded, promoted, and made accessible the Glacier Photograph Collection of rare and valuable images, glass plates, and field notebooks where thousands of images are downloaded through the NSIDC web site each month and images have been presented in several national media outlets.
 Her work with this collection has been recognized by NOAA managers as one of the most successful programs in the Climate Database Modernization Program, and her achievements have resulted in being invited to give presentations at the Geological Society of America and Polar Libraries Colloquy in Rome.
 Her resourcefulness enabled her to digitize a historic 1930's film of glaciers and field expeditions in the Rocky Mountains that was deteriorating from age at no cost to NSIDC.
 Allaina’s ability to collaborate with others, her leadership role in data stewardship, and her inspiration to seek out grants and proposals to fund projects has exceeded all expectations of her service to the NSIDC.